yislucy05/unwind_mind/README.md

 ## Miniature ##
 With the pandemic came endless free time, which made me more space to store my concerns.
 In order to minimize this time, I searched for something new to take up myself.
-I started to make miniatures, with first one being a _Tea Garden_([Where to buy](https://www.amazon.com/Kisoy-Romantic-Dollhouse-Miniature-Creative/dp/B07V5DVRS4/ref=sr_1_2?keywords=tea+garden+miniature&qid=1695894892&sr=8-2))Later, as I continued to do this for a couple of years, I realized that it was helping with stress.
+I started to make miniatures, with first one being a _Tea Garden_[^1].
+Later, as I continued to do this for a couple of years, I realized that it was helping with stress.
 The meticulous process of crafting these tiny worlds allows me to escape the chaos of everyday life and immerse myself in a world of creativity and focus.
 As I painstakingly assemble miniature furniture or build intricate landscapes, my mind shifts away from worries and stressors.
 When I gaze upon the finished miniature, it brings a huge satisfaction and joy.
 ![Picture of miniature that I made](miniature.png)